zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part6.md

 <img src="http://zslajchrt.github.io/resources/faxServiceTraits.png" width="180" />
 </div>

 The trait is applied only if the user is a premium customer.
+This condition is stressed by the self-type of `UserFaxByMail`.

 So far the design has manifested no flaws.
 Unfortunately, the implementation of the `AlternatingUserMail` must introduce some delegation.
 As seen in the